Fractured Magic: Chapter Fourteen

 “Whatever they are, how is marching through their barracks in any way a good idea?”
 Dinara asked.
 “What will you do if they catch you?”

-“Fight the elite fighters?”
+“Fight the very strong fighters?”
 Dinara clarified.
+“That’s your plan?”

 Beside Maebhe, Ivey murmured something fervently under his breath.
 It sounded suspiciously like a prayer.